 Step 3: Create processes, procedures, and training

-The SOC solution must follow the six phases of the Threat Lifecycle Management (TLM) framework, which are forensic data collection, the discovery of potential threats, qualification of discovered threats to assess potential impact on the business, investigation, threat neutralization, and recovery.
-In the case of a hybrid or outsourced SOC model, coordinate with the service provider.
+The SOC solution must follow the 6 phases of the Threat Lifecycle Management (TLM) framework — forensic data collection, discovery of potential threats, qualification of discovered threats to assess potential impact on the business, investigation, threat neutralization, and recovery.
+In the case of a hybrid or outsourced SOC team model, coordinate with the service provider.

 Step 4: Prepare your environment

 Check whether all the required elements are in place before deploying the solution.
 Key elements include remote access mechanisms, strong authentication for remote access, and protection of SOC staff equipment.